-WR= This course meets the requirements of the Intensive Writing/Critical Inquiry awareness area.
+This course meets the requirements of the Intensive Writing and Critical Inquiry component.

-ERG = This course meets the requirements of the Ethnic/Race/Gender awareness area.
+ERG = This course meets the requirements of the Ethnic/Race/Gender/Class awareness area.

 GIH = This course meets the requirements of the Global/International or Historical awareness area.